 Three years ago, insurgents from the terror militia, Boko Haram attacked Kulu's village, and killed her husband.
 She was forced to flee with her children and arrived in a camp for displaced persons in Maiduguri, in northeastern Nigeria.
 The experiences left her traumatized and fearing for her sanity.
 Today, she is trying to get her life back on track despite the circumstances.Read more

-With almost 200 million inhabitants, Nigeria is Africa's most populous country and accounts for around 20% of the continent's population.
-The over 500 languages spoken in the west african country are a manifestation of the cultural and ethnic diversity of Nigeria.
-However, despite being one of the world's largest oil producers and one of Africa's largest economies, a large number of its citizens continue to live in extreme poverty.
+With almost 200 million inhabitants, Nigeria is Africa's most populous country.
+The over 500 languages spoken in the country are a manifestation of its cultural and ethnic diversity.
+However, despite being one of the world's largest oil producers and one of Africa's largest economies, an extremely large number of Nigerians live in extreme poverty.
 In addition to long standing tensions along ethnic and religious lines, terrorist insurgency in northern Nigeria have marred the country's development.

-Improving water, sanitation, and hygiene conditions, and combatting malnutrition among most vulnerable persons in northern Nigeria and Cameroon
+- Improving water, sanitation, and hygiene conditions, and combatting malnutrition among most vulnerable persons in northern Nigeria

 - Hygiene promotion campaigns

 We work in and around the city of Maiduguri with displaced people and host communities as well as in the border town of Pulka.